Average Reward Reinforcement Learning for Omega-Regular and Mean-Payoff Objectives: Conclusion

-\textbf{Good-for-MDP B\"uchi Automata.} Given an MDP $\Mm$ and a specification $\varphi$ represented with an $\omega$-automaton $\Aa = (\Sigma,Q,q_0,\delta,F)$, we want to compute an optimal strategy satisfying the objective.
+Given an MDP $\Mm$ and a specification $\varphi$ represented with a B\"uchi automaton $\Aa = (\Sigma,Q,q_0,\delta,F)$, we want to compute an optimal strategy satisfying the objective.
 We define the satisfaction probability of $\sigma$ from starting state $s$ as

 The optimal satisfaction probability $\PSemSat^\Mm_{\Aa}(s)$ for specification $\Aa$ is defined as $\sup_{\sigma \in \Strat_\Mm} \Pr^\Mm_\sigma(s, \sigma)$ and we say that $\sigma \in \Strat_\Mm$ is an optimal strategy for $\Aa$ if $\PSemSat^\Mm_{\Aa}(s, \sigma) (s) = \PSemSat^\Mm_{\Aa}(s)$.